At least 8 children among 22 hit by gunfire at end of Chiefs' Super Bowl parade; 1 person killed

 KANSAS CITY, Mo. — (AP) — Eight children were among 22 people hit by gunfire in a shooting at the end of Wednesday's parade to celebrate the Kansas City Chiefs' Super Bowl win, authorities said, as terrified fans ran for cover and yet another high-profile public event was marred by gun violence.
-One person was killed.
+One person was killed, a mother of two identified by her radio station as a DJ.

 Kansas City Police Chief Stacey Graves detailed the shooting's toll at a news conference and said three people had been taken into custody.
 She said she has heard that fans may have been involved in apprehending a suspect but couldn’t immediately confirm that.

-It is the latest sports celebration in the U.S. marred by gun violence, following a shooting last year in downtown Denver after the Nuggets' winning an NBA championship that injured several people, and gunfire last year at a parking lot near the Texas Rangers' World Series championship parade.
+It is the latest sports celebration in the U.S. to be marred by gun violence, following a shooting that injured several people last year in downtown Denver after the Nuggets' NBA championship, and gunfire last year at a parking lot near the Texas Rangers' World Series championship parade.

-Social media users posted shocking video of police running through a crowded scene as people in attendance hurriedly scrambled for cover and ran away.
+Social media users posted shocking video of police running through a crowded scene as people hurriedly scrambled for cover and fled.
 One video showed someone apparently performing chest compressions on a shooting victim as another person, seemingly writhing in pain, lay on the ground nearby.
 People screamed in the background.

-Another video showed two onlookers chase and tackle someone, holding that person down until two police officers arrived.
+Another video showed two people chase and tackle a person, holding them down until two police officers arrived.

+Radio station KKFI said in a Facebook post Wednesday evening that Lisa Lopez-Galvan, host of “Taste of Tejano,” was killed in the shooting.

+“This senseless act has taken a beautiful person from her family and this KC Community,” KKFI said in a statement.

 Kansas City has long struggled with gun violence, and in 2020 it was among nine cities targeted by the U.S. Justice Department in an effort to crack down on violent crime.
 In 2023 the city matched a record with 182 homicides, most of which involved guns.

-Lucas, who attended the celebration with his wife and mother, said he was heartbroken and angry.

-“This is absolutely a tragedy, the likes of which we never would have expected in Kansas City, the likes of which we'll remember for some time,” Lucas said.

-Lisa Money of Kansas City, Kansas, was trying to gather some confetti near the end of the parade when she heard somebody yell, “Down, down, everybody down!”
+Lisa Money, a resident of the city, was trying to gather some confetti near the end of the parade when she heard somebody yell, “Down, down, everybody down!”

 At first Money thought somebody might be joking until she saw the SWAT team jumping over the fence.

-Kevin Sanders, 53, of Lenexa, Kansas, said he heard what sounded like firecrackers and then people running.
+Kevin Sanders, 53, of Lenexa, Kansas, said he heard what sounded like firecrackers and then people started running.
 After that initial flurry, calm returned, and he didn’t think much of it.
-But he said 10 minutes later, ambulances started showing up.
+But 10 minutes later, ambulances started showing up.

 “It sucks that someone had to ruin the celebration, but we are in a big city,” Sanders said.

-Note: This story has been corrected to attribute a quote about hospitals receiving patients to Jill Jensen Chadwick, not Laurel Gifford.